rodrigo-m/Azure-Cognitive-Services-Text-Analytics-Demo/README.md

 # Azure Cognitive Services Text Analytics Demo
 Python scripts to connect to Azure Text Analytics and extract Sentiment, Key Phrases, and Entities.
+Instructions are tested for VS Code running on Windows 10.

 In this tutorial you will learn:
 1. How to create a cognitive services endpoint for Text Analytics in Azure.